Living With Memory Loss

 3/ Best Friends Approach to Alzheimer’s Care and Communication Skills

 The principles of person-centered care are introduced through the insightful book on dementia, "Best Friends Approach".
 Learn more effective ways to respond to communication and behavior issues with your loved one.
-One of the facilitators for this class was an owner of a memory care community and worked in the field the majority of her career.

-Support group resources are given.
+Support group resources are provided.

-5/ Family Dynamics and Caring for the Care Partner
+6/ Family Dynamics and Caring for the Care Partner

 Family Dynamics theory is reviewed through the lens of caring for someone w/memory loss.